githedgehog/docs/docs/user-guide/devices.md

   name: s5248-01
   namespace: default
 spec:
+  profile: dell-s5248f-on # Mandatory reference to the SwitchProfile object defining the switch model and capabilities
   asn: 65101 # ASN of the switch
   description: leaf-1
   ip: 172.30.10.100/32 # Switch IP that will be accessible from the Control Node